Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

     label: # human readable name
     description: # description of your key
 ```

+There are lots of examples of automation yaml files [here](https://github.com/Pioreactor/pioreactorui/tree/master/contrib/automations).

 #### 5. Optional: adding tables to the SQL store